christophercliff/flatmarket/README.md

 ## Live Demo

 Take a minute to go try [the live demo](https://christophercliff.com/flatmarket/).
+Charges can be submitted using credit card number `4242 4242 4242 4242`.
+A test charge will be created in Stripe, so you should avoid submitting personal information.

 ## Design goals